 - If you don’t qualify for a regular credit card, consider getting a secured credit card from a bank in which you have an account.
 The bank will lock up a portion of your account balance as collateral against your credit line and use it if you miss a payment.

-- Make sure you use a bank that reports secured credit card transaction to the credit bureaus — some don’t, meaning your responsible behavior will go unnoticed by the credit reporting bureaus.
+- Make sure you use a bank that reports secured credit card transactions to the credit bureaus — some don’t, meaning your responsible behavior will go unnoticed by the credit reporting bureaus.

 - Alternatively, have someone make you an authorized user on his or her credit card.
 The credit bureaus will report all the card’s transaction on the credit reports of both you and the owner.